Mukokuseki: Impacts and influences

 Actor Nat Wolff portrayed Light Turner, a Caucasian American depiction of the racially ambiguous Light Yagami, in the 2017 film adaptation of the Death Note manga.

 In addition to the increased international appeal of culturally neutral properties, Brian Ruh paraphrased Susan J. Napier in describing mukokuseki as "a way for contemporary Japanese to playfully escape their own concepts of Japan and their own feelings of Japaneseness... fantasized mukokuseki anime bodies can be free from the cultural and societal baggage of physical bodies."
 Other popular narratives have stated that, due to their fictionalized or aestheticized settings and "abstracted" representations of the human body, manga and anime are inherently divorced from real-life categories of ethnicities and that their characters are therefore all naturally mukokuseki.

-A Language Awareness study of Japanese popular media found traits such as blonde hair and marked speech were widely used as shorthand for depicting foreign characters, described as a "quintessential" image of foreigners, with Americans being the most affected nationality.
+A Language Awareness study of Japanese popular media found traits such as blond hair and marked speech were widely used as shorthand for depicting foreign characters, described as a "quintessential" image of foreigners, with Americans being the most affected nationality.
 Asian studies scholar Laura Miller noted the increasing prevalence of light-colored hair and blue eyes as cosmetic choices in J-pop scenes and other fields of Japanese youth culture, emphasizing the impacts these aesthetics have on conventional perceptions of race and nationality.